-In Table-\ref{tab:mymahal}, we present the full results of adapting the Mahalanobis statistics to our framework, dubbed MeMF (Mean-Mahalanobis-Fisher).
-This is done by computing the Mahalanobis distance over the spatial means for all channel.
-The resulting distance is converted into a layer p-value using the appropriate eCDF.
+In Table \ref{tab:mymahal}, we present the full results of adapting the Mahalanobis statistics to our framework, dubbed MeMF (Mean-Mahalanobis-Fisher).
+This is done by computing the Mahalanobis distance over the spatial means for all channels.
+The resulting distance is converted into a layer $p$-value using the appropriate eCDF.
 Finally, the layers are combined using the Fisher test statistic.

 Our approach removes the necessity of OOD proxy for calibration, while the resulting detector is guaranteed to maintain T1E.
 We provide results with and without the LDA assumption (which we refer to as GDA).
 It can be seen that by utilizing our framework, we improve Mahalanobis detector results (LDA) by 2.82\%, although it does not use costly input pre-processing.
-When LDA assumption is removed (GDA) the Mahalanobis detector severely degrades on CIFAR-100 as expected, due to the small sample size.
-We also evaluate random channel selection similarly to Section\ref{sec:random_sampling}, results in Table-\ref{tab:mymahal} are for the best channel sampling rate.
+When LDA assumption is removed (GDA) the Mahalanobis detector severely degrades CIFAR-100 as expected due to the small sample size.
+We also evaluate random channel selection similarly to Section\ref{sec:random_sampling}, results in Table \ref{tab:mymahal} are for the best channel sampling rate.
 Applying random channel selection significantly improves the detector, specifically in previously failed scenarios.